mannubaveja007/FkNeo/README.md

 3. Click on the *Load unpack* button and select the extracted extention folder.
 (Make sure to remove the orignal extention if previously intalled)
 4. The extention is now installed.
 Now you can do everything in your tests.

+⭐ To disable bypass, press Alt + D and to re-enable it, press Alt + R. The exam page will be reloaded on re-enabling the extension.
+Once the bypass is disabled, you will start getting warnings for switching tabs/window and all other activities that are not allowed

 ### Tutorial